w3c/guide/process/charter.md

 Let the group know
 : The W3C Communications Team inform the group that its charter has been extended.

-### 2.2.
-Request for rechartering  {#recharter-request}
+### 4.2 Request for rechartering  {#recharter-request}

 A group recharters when it wishes to change its charter or needs long-term extension.

-In these processes, the roles of the charter shepherd are:
+In these processes, the roles of the Chartering Facilitator are:

 Record group decision
 : The group should discuss and record a formal decision to request extension or to recharter.